 Well, my production company is called Laughing Cat Productions.
 Our logo is based on one of my furbabies, Yuki, who sadly passed away several years ago.

-As of right now, I'm a proud cat mama of two of my own kitties, and I also foster and rehabilitate cats through a rescue group.
+As of right now, I'm a proud cat mama to three of my own kitties, and I also foster and rehabilitate cats through a rescue group.
 So with our live or live-ish video content, there's a good chance you will see a cat wander through the frame at some point.
 I definitely have outtakes of cats meowing and scratching at closed doors.
 You get the idea.

 2) "Who's 'we'?"

 The royal we I sometimes refer to are the other folks who help me out with Laughing Cat work, on-screen and off.
 Mostly, it's my partner Greg who has been an amazing help with all things audio, as well as my rotating cast and crew depending on the specific project at hand.

 3) Why did you star the 'fiesty redhead' comment up above?

 Oooh, you've got a good eye!
 I starred it because even though I am generally gingery and soulless, I often dye my hair other funky colors.
 Or sometimes boring ones, like gothy black.
 My actual superpower is that I can match any hair color to my skin tone.

 Now that, my friend, is a loaded question.
 If you want to see my practically complete film resume, I suggest you check out my IMDB listing.
 As of now, my time is split pretty evenly between acting and being behind the camera in some capacity.
 Unfortunately, a lot of the more recent work (including stuff that is higher quality) isn't yet available online.
 If you have a lot of hours to waste on the internet, you can check out a bunch of stuff I've acted in over the years, via my Youtube acting playlist, or you are welcome to scroll through my Facebook page where I post updates about acting projects.